andremporto/PortoAyuTheme/README.md

 ![Porto Ayu](./Assets/portoayu.jpg)

-This Xcode theme is based on **_ayu Theme_** color palette.
-It's feature is to make the code very easy to read with an nice contrast even in bright daylight.
+The **AyuHoo Xcode theme** is based on **_ayu Theme_** color palette.
+It's best feature is that it makes the code very easy to read with a nice contrast, even in the bright light of day.

 ## Screenshots